-The Metropolis algorithm was later generalized by \cite{Hastings:1970} and his student \cite{Peskun:1973,Peskun:1981} as a statistical simulation tool that could overcome the curse of dimensionality met by regular Monte Carlo methods, a point already emphasized in \citealp{Metropolis:Rosenbluth:Rosenbluth:Teller:Teller:1953}.\footnote{In fact, Hastings starts by mentioning a decomposition of the target distribution into a {\em product of one-dimensional conditional distributions} but this falls short of an early Gibbs sampler.}
+The Metropolis algorithm was later generalized by Hastings (\citeyear{Hastings1970}) and his student Peskun (\citeyear{Peskun1973}, \citeyear{Peskun1981}) as a statistical simulation tool that could overcome the curse of dimensionality met by regular Monte Carlo methods, a point already emphasized in Metropolis et~al. (\citeyear{MetropolisRosenbluthRosenbluthTellerTeller1953}).\footnote{In fact, Hastings starts by mentioning a decomposition of the target distribution into a \textit{product of one-dimensional conditional distributions}, but this falls short of an early Gibbs sampler.}

-In his {\em Biometrika} paper,\footnote{\cite{Hastings:1970} is one of the ten {\em Biometrika} papers reproduced in \cite{titterington:cox:2001}.} \cite{Hastings:1970} also defines his methodology for finite and reversible Markov chains, treating the continuous case by using a discretization analogy.
+In his \textit{Biometrika} paper,\footnote{Hastings (\citeyear{Hastings1970}) is one of the ten \textit{Biometrika} papers reproduced in Titterington and Cox (\citeyear{titteringtoncox2001}).} Hastings (\citeyear{Hastings1970}) also defines his methodology for finite and reversible Mar\-kov chains, treating the continuous case by using a discretization analogy.
 The generic probability of acceptance for a move from state $i$ to state $j$ is

-where $s_{ij}=s_{ji}$ is a positive quantity ensuring that $\alpha_{ij}\le 1$, $\pi_i$ denotes the target and $q_{ij}$ the proposal.
-This generic form of probability encompasses the forms of both \cite{Metropolis:Rosenbluth:Rosenbluth:Teller:Teller:1953} and \cite{Barker:1965}.
-At this stage, Hastings mentions that {\em little is known about the relative merits of those two choices {\em (even though)} Metropolis's method may be preferable}.
-He also warns against {\em high rejection rates as indicative of a poor choice of transition matrix}, but does not mention the opposite pitfall of low rejection rates, associated with a slow exploration of the target.
+where $s_{ij}=s_{ji}$, $\pi_i$ denotes the target and $q_{ij}$ the proposal.
+This generic form of probability encompasses the forms of both Metropolis et~al. (\citeyear{MetropolisRosenbluthRosenbluthTellerTeller1953}) and Barker (\citeyear{Barker1965}).
+At this stage, Hastings mentions that \textit{little is known about the relative merits of those two choices \textup{(even though)} Metropolis's method may be preferable}.
+He also warns against \textit{high rejection rates as indicative of a poor choice of transition matrix}, but does not mention the opposite pitfall of low rejection rates, associated with a slow exploration of the target.